Journal of Aboriginal Economic Development

 - Reviews of Current Books and Literature

-Published jointly by the Council for the Advancement of Native Development Officers (Cando) and Captus Press, the Journal of Aboriginal Economic Development (JAED) is a peer-reviewed journal for practitioners and scholars working and researching in areas relevant to Aboriginal economic development.
-Published yearly, the Journal is a unique resource for anyone interested in Aboriginal community economic development.
-Its intent is to explore ideas and build knowledge in the field of Aboriginal economic development theory and practice.
+Published jointly by the Council for the Advancement of Native Development Officers (Cando) and Captus Press, the Journal of Aboriginal Economic Development (JAED) is a peer-reviewed journal for practitioners and scholars working and researching in areas relevant to Indigenous economic development.
+Published yearly, the Journal is a unique resource for anyone interested in Indigenous community economic development.
+Its intent is to explore ideas and build knowledge in the field of Indigenous economic development theory and practice.
 The journal prefers a broad interpretation of research and knowledge and encourages a wide variety of contributions in this area.

 Previous JAED Issues